lschulz/pan-bindings/README.md

 will need the Go compiler in addition to a C and C++ compiler.
 The Python bindings require an installation of Python 3.

+The minimum Go version required for the Cgo wrapper itself is Go 1.17.
+As this project depends on scion-apps you will need a Go version able to compile scion-apps.
+Currently scion-apps supports Go version 1.19 and 1.20.
+The code has been tested with Go version 1.20.9.

-The minimum Go version required is Go 1.17.
-Go 1.17.13 is recommended as it is currently the most recent version able to build scion-apps.
-If you use a more recent version of Go, you can download a separate copy of Go 1.17 and specify the path the to `go` binary in the CMake cache variable `GO_BINARY` (defaults to `go`).
+If you have an unsupported version of Go installed, you can download a separate copy of Go and specify the path the to `go` binary in the CMake cache variable `GO_BINARY` (defaults to `go`).

 Building the C++ bindings requires Asio.